nathan-hess/python-utilities/docs/source/getting_started/examples/units.rst

 ^^^^^^^^^^^^^^^

 Once we have already defined several units, we may want to create new units based on the units we have already defined.
-For instance, we've already created a unit of meters, and suppose we also define a unit representing
+For instance, we already created a unit of meters, and suppose we also define a unit representing seconds:
-seconds:

 >>> s = pyxx.units.UnitLinearSI(
 ...          base_unit_exps=[0, 1, 0, 0, 0, 0, 0],